genielabs/HomeGenie/scheduler.md

 - Month
 - Day-of-Week

-Individual sub-expressions can contain ranges and/or lists.
+Individual sub-expressions can contain ranges (eg. 8-22) and/or lists (eg. 5,10,30,45).

 Wild-cards (the '\*' character) can be used to say “every” possible value of this field.
 Therefore the '\*' character in the *Month* field of the previous example simply means “every month”.
 A '\*' in the Day-Of-Week field would therefore obviously mean “every day of the week”.